syncthing/syncthing/users/reverseproxy.rst

 - You need to access the GUI on port 80 or 443 but you already host a website on the same device.
 - You want to share SSL certificates with an existing site.
-- You want to share authentification with an existing setup.
+- You want to share authentication with an existing setup.

 Server Configuration
 --------------------